“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 Without product variations:

-- If you’re on the Standard plan you’ll need to manually export your products
+If you’re on the Standard plan you’ll need to manually export your products.
+Google Shopping (available on the plus & enterprise plans) – link

 The tools above are the fundamentals.
 If you need more advanced features or more flexibility, you might need to use other tools.